 Code Design

-Introduction This long due article will conclude the series on Entity Component System Code Design and will explore the idea of Inversion of Control layers applied to ECS.
-While this is going to be my last article on the topic (at least for a while), I plan to review and
+Introduction This long-due article will conclude the series on Entity Component System Code Design and will explore the idea of Inversion of Control layers applied to ECS.
+I design code in terms of layers for quite some time now and, in fact, I have hinted at it several times in

 OOP abstraction layer in an ECS-centric application

 There are several reasons why programmers have a hard time wrapping their heads around ECS concepts.
-Having learned to code with an OOP centric language is one of them as ECS reasonings are often at the antipodes from the OOP ones.Being Object-Oriented Programming so popular means that it is not
+Having learned to code with an OOP-centric language is one of them as ECS reasonings are often at the antipodes of the OOP ones.Being Object-Oriented Programming so popular means that it is not simple

-The Quest for Maintainable Code and The Path to ECS
+The Quest for Maintainable Code and The Path to Entity Component System design

-Premise In this potentially controversial article, I will explain why I believe ECS is a great paradigm to write simpler to maintain (and therefore less expensive) code and I will also try to explore the idea to formalise best practices through the application of the SOLID principles, which at glance
+Premise In this article, I am going to explain why I believe the Entity Component System design is a great paradigm to develop simpler to maintain (and therefore less expensive) codebases and also explore the idea to formalise best practices through the application of the SOLID principles, which, at glance,

 The truth behind Inversion of Control – Part IV – Dependency Inversion Principle

 The Dependency Inversion Principle is part of the SOLID principles.
 If you want a formal definition of DIP, please read the articles written by Martin[1] and Schuchert[2].
-We explained that, in order to invert the control of the flow, our specialized code must never call directly methods of more abstracted
+This is the most difficult principle to get right.
+I will take a step back from the previous article I wrote and discuss

-The truth behind Inversion of Control – Part III – Entity Component System Design
+The truth behind Inversion of Control – Part III – Introduction to Entity Component System Design

 The truth behind Inversion of Control – Part II – Inversion of Control